opentensor/developer-docs/docs/miners/index.md

 - The subnet validators refresh their metagraph and discover the new Axon.
 - The subnet validators send requests to that Axon and evaluate its responses.
 This drives the subnet’s incentive mechanism, awarding emissions to the miner.
 - While still in the `immunity_period`, the subnet miner builds up its emissions from zero.
-- At the end of the `immunity_period`, if this miner’s emission ranks the lowest among those also out of their `immunity_period`, then upon the next registration, this miner’s UID gets transferred to the new registrant.
+- If the miner’s emissions rank among the lowest for nodes outside of their `immunity_period`, their UID gets transferred to the next new registrant.

 :::tip Subnet miner emission
-A subnet miner's emission may not always appear as a smooth curve.
+Emissions may not always appear as a smooth curve.
 Emission might only update at the end of tempo periods, or subnet validators might do more frequent internal updates.
 For example, a validator might detect new miners and refresh every 100 blocks.
 :::

 ## Moving a subnet miner to a different machine